genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 Let's look through these statistics:

-- **Log2(Fold Change)**.
-Let’s assume, that we have two groups - with tumor and with control samples.
-We know the raw expression levels of each gene in tumor and in control samples.
-If we divide these two intensities for a given gene X we’ll get the Fold Change value:

-  *Fold Change = tumor/control*

-  And if we apply a Log2 transform for these raw expression ratios we will get log-transformed fold change:

-  *Log2 Fold Change = Log2 (tumor) - Log2(control)**
+- **log-fold change**: the fold-change in expression of a gene between two groups A and B is the average expression of the gene in group A divided by the average expression of the gene in group B.

+  The log-fold change is obtained by taking the logarithm of the fold change in base 2.

   Log transformed values contains the same information as Fold Change but makes it more clear for interpretation because of symmetric values.
 Genes with